UAE: Want back-to-school gadgets? This Sharjah market has laptops starting at Dh50

 Low prices are limited not only to entry-level models; even branded laptops can be found cheap here.

-“The price of branded laptops starts at Dh200 for devices from the 6th- and 7th-generations.
+“The price of branded laptops starts at Dh200 for devices from the 6th and 7th generations.
 If you're looking for 8th-generation models, prices start at Dh300, depending on the specifications.
 For 9th-generation laptops, prices begin at Dh350, again depending on the specs and make.
-The 12th-generation of laptops have a price tag of Dh 900.”
+The 12th-generation laptops are priced at Dh 900.

-“An Apple MacBook manufactured in 2014 is available with a starting price of Dh300 Dh, with newer models manufactured in 2020 to 2022 starting at Dh1,200 and above,” said Shahnawaz.
+“An Apple MacBook manufactured in 2014 is available with a starting price of Dh300, with newer models manufactured in 2020 to 2022 starting at Dh1,200 and above,” said Shanawaz.

 For parents seeking high-quality devices for their children's academic pursuits, the market has some great offers.